abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 list every directory under current directory entirely

 $ l //
-list every file only under current directory
+list every file only under current directory, so on.

-$ l ///
-list every executable binary only under current directory

-$ l ////
-list every links only under current directory

-It suggest that:
+So it suggests:
 just put suffix / to search for directory only,
 or put suffix // to search for file only,
 or put suffix /// to search for executable binary only